btschwertfeger/python-cmethods/README.md

 Notebook with different methods and plots: `/examples/examples.ipynb`

-There is also an exmple script (`/examples/biasadjust.py`) that can be used to apply the available bias correction methods on 1- and 3-dimensional data sets (see `/examples/input_data/*.nc`).
+There is also an example script (`/examples/biasadjust.py`) that can be used to apply the available bias correction methods on 1- and 3-dimensional data sets (see `/examples/input_data/*.nc`).

 Help: